GandhiCloudLab/ibm-waiops-330-blog/08-create-runbook/readme.md

 # Runbook Creation

-This article explain about how to create run book in Watson AIOps.
+This article explain about how to create Runbook in Watson AIOps.

 The runbook creating involves the following steps.